-The EcoRRAP photogrammetry workflow consists of three key stages, here presented in three SOPs (Fig. 1, Table 1): 1) Field-based data collection and model building; 2) Office-based model building using HPC, and; 3) Metric extraction.
-The workflow described in this SOP begins once all imagery has been collected, downloaded, Metashape projects have been created, and field processing for QCQA have been completed (described in SOP 1).
+The EcoRRAP photogrammetry workflow consists of three key stages, here presented in three SOPs (Fig. 1, Table 1): 1) Field-based data collection and model building; 2) Office-based model building using HPC systems, and; 3) Model annotation and metric extraction.
+The workflow described in this SOP begins once imagery has been collected, downloaded, Metashape projects have been created, and field processing for QCQA have been completed (described in SOP 1).
 An essential component of this time-series workflow is the process of aligning models from different time-points, or epochs, to the same 3D coordinate space and orientation, a process called 'co-registration' (Figs. 1,2; Lechene et al. 2024).

-'Co-registration' uses one model as the 'reference' (i.e. T_1) to which other subsequent model time-points (e.g. T_2 , T_3) are spatially aligned (Fig. 2).
+'Co-registration' uses one model as the 'reference' (i.e. T1) to which other subsequent model timepoints (e.g. T2, T3) are spatially aligned (Fig. 2).
 The orientation of the 'reference' model is specified using a series of steps (see section 3.3.1, Table 9) before 'reference' outputs are generated (e.g. 2D orthomosaics and 3D DSMs, Fig. 2).
 For subsequent time-points, co-registration with the reference model is required before outputs are generated (Fig. 2).
 This step is essential to ensure models are precisely aligned in 3D-space to allow accurate and precise quantification of change over time of different spatial metrics (e.g. colony growth or rugosity changes).

 As for SOP 1, some aspects of this manual are specific to the equipment and aims of this program, however the document also presents useful information for a wide range of photogrammetry users.

-The final stage of the EcoRRAP photogrammetry workflow, metric extraction, is covered for 3D DSM complexity metrics in the current document (see section 3.7.1) and for 2D orthomosaics in SOP 3 'Digitisation and metric extraction' (Figs, 1,3, Table 1).
-Metric extraction was split between SOP 2 and 3, because the steps in SOP 3 are significantly more involved and this may only be of interest to a narrower audience.
-In contrast, deriving 3D structural complexity metrics from photogrammetric outputs is assumed to be of wide interest.
+The final stage of the EcoRRAP photogrammetry workflow, model annotation and metric extraction, is covered for 3D DSM complexity metrics in the current document (see section 3.7.1) and for 2D orthomosaics in SOP 3 'Digitisation and metric extraction' (Figs, 1,3, Table 1).
+Metric extraction is described in SOP 2 and 3, as steps in SOP 3 are significantly more involved and may only be of interest to a specific audience.
+In contrast, deriving 3D structural complexity metrics from photogrammetric outputs is more general in application.